What Is Wellbeing?

 Many people use the terms wellness and wellbeing interchangeably.

-The wellbeing of a population can also be measured, providing a measure of the community wellbeing.
-The following graphic shows the weak relationship between GDP (Gross Domestic Product) and the wellbeing of Canadians.
+You can assess your own personal wellbeing, or the wellbeing of a population can be measured, such as your workforce.
+When the economy is strong, we notice a bump in the overall wellbeing of a population.
+However, as the following graphic shows there has been only a weak relationship between GDP (Gross Domestic Product) and the wellbeing of Canadians over many decades.

-The Canadian Index of Wellbeing shows that Canadians are experiencing greater job insecurity, spending less time with friends, family and participating in leisure and cultural activities and families have less money to spend on activities that may impact wellbeing.
+Today, Canadians are experiencing greater job insecurity, spending less time with friends and family, are participating in leisure and cultural activities less than ever.
+High inflation also means that people are also experiencing greater financial insecurity.